stackrox/stackrox/migrator/README.md

 ## Writing postgres migration tests

+Follow the TODOs listed in `migration_test.go`.
+This includes a recommended test to verify the pre-migration SQL statements provide the expected results against the post-migration database in order to verify backwards compatiblity.

 ### Migrator limitations

 Migrator upgrades the data from a previous datamodel to the current one.
 In the case of data manipulation migrations,